 By Chris Post

-When it comes to apocalypse planning there are pros and cons for both hunkering down and bugging out, but one this is for certain: There are places you should absolutely avoid at all costs.
+When it comes to apocalypse planning there are pros and cons for both hunkering down and bugging out, but this is for certain: There are places you should absolutely avoid at all costs.
 Things will be a bit chaotic, but keep a clear head and stay clear of the following locations:

 In the early stages of the zombie apocalypse people won’t understand what is happening.
 Those injured by zombies will be taken to the hospital for treatment.
 When they die and return, it will mean a suddenly high concentration of zombies who will likely overrun the doctors and nurses working there.